-If you love a rich, creamy, cheesy soup but don't want to be weighed down by all the melted cheese and cream, then you're going to love this cauliflower soup.
+If you love a rich, creamy, 'cheesy' Roasted Garlic Cauliflower Chickpea Soup but don't want to be weighed down by all the melted cheese and cream, then you're going to love this soup.
 It has tons of body and real decadent creaminess, but none of the dairy.
 Made with coconut milk and thickened with chickpeas, this plant-based soup is also gluten-free and high in protein.
 This is the perfect recipe if you're looking for a comforting but easy dinner recipe this winter.

 This garlic, chickpea, and cauliflower soup also stores well, which means you can make a big batch and be set for healthy lunches all week long.
 There's no going wrong when you have creamy roasted garlic cauliflower chickpea soup in your back pocket.